Sigurd Nergaard

 Sigurd Syverson Nergaard (March 28, 1873 – January 21, 1932) was a Norwegian folklorist, writer, school principal, and teacher.

 Life

-Nergaard was born on March 28, 1873, in Glomstad in the municipality of Åmot in Hedmark County, Norway to Syver Pedersen Nergaard (1829–1912) and Valborg Olsdatter Aaset (1835–1924).
+Nergaard was born on March 28, 1873, in Glomstad in Åmot Municipality in Hedmark County, Norway to Syver Pedersen Nergaard (1829–1912) and Valborg Olsdatter Aaset (1835–1924).
 He graduated from the Hamar Seminary in 1893 and then served as a teacher at various elementary schools in Elverum.
 In 1899 or 1900 he married Helga Pauline Bækken.
 In 1922 he was hired as a teacher of Norwegian and history at the Elverum Normal School.
 From 1927 to 1930 he headed the Norwegian film censorship agency (Statens filmkontroll; now part of the Norwegian Media Authority), and was then appointed school principal at Hamar.
 He served on the district council, in its presidency, and on the school board and a number of other boards, including Det Norske Samlaget press.
 He died on January 21, 1932, in Hamar.